 Johnson & Johnson (J&J) will present its case to have thousands of lawsuits over its talc baby powder products dismissed in a critical hearing on Monday.
-The lawsuits, which total more than 14,000, allege that the company’s baby powder causes ovarian cancer and mesothelioma.
+The lawsuits total more than 14,000, alleging that the company’s baby powder causes ovarian cancer and mesothelioma.

 A federal judge will determine what evidence can and cannot be presented to juries before the trial starts in what is called a Daubert hearing.
 The aim of the hearing is to ensure that testimonies given by expert witnesses are based on sound science.

 The pretrial proceedings for about 11,000 cases have been consolidated under one judge, U.S. District Judge Freda Wolfson.